cdl-biosimilars/mofi/docs/workflow.rst

 * Average masses as used in *Thermo Fisher BioPharma Finder*
 * Monoisotopic masses (data from Wang, M. *et al.* The Ame2012 atomic mass evaluation.
 (II).
 Tables, graphs and references. *Chin.
 Phys.
 C* **36**\ (12), 1603–2014 (2012))

+.. _status-bar:

 MoFi uses the selected atomic masses for calculating the mass of the protein, the mass of known modifications, and the total mass.
-These masses always appear in the left corner of the status bar.
+These masses and the respective formulas always appear in the status bar.

 .. image:: images/statusbar.png
            :alt: Masses in status bar
            :align: center

+“N/A” denotes formulas which MoFi could not calculate.
+This happens, for instance, if you enter the mass of a modification instead of its formula.

 Click |bt_save| *Save sequence* to save the contents of the sequence editor, |bt_clear| *Clear sequence* to clear its contents, and |bt_update| *Update masses* to update the masses in the status bar.